Robert Crumb: In the media

-Crumb and his work is featured in Ron Mann's Comic Book Confidential (1988).
+Crumb and his work are featured in Ron Mann's Comic Book Confidential (1988).

+In the Star Wars movie Return of the Jedi (1983), the name of the character Salacious B. Crumb is derived from, and is an homage to, Crumb.

 In the 2003 movie American Splendor, Crumb was portrayed by James Urbaniak.
 Crumb's wife Aline was quoted as saying she hated the interpretation and never would have married Robert if he was like that.

-In 2006, Crumb brought legal action against Amazon.com after their Web site used a version of his widely recognizable "Keep On Truckin character.
+In 2005, Crumb brought legal action against Amazon.com after their website used a version of his widely recognizable "Keep On Truckin'" character.
 The case was expected to be settled out of court.

 Underground rap artist Aesop Rock mentions Crumb several times in his lyrics, including in the songs "Catacomb Kids" from the album None Shall Pass and "Nickel Plated Pockets" from his EP "Daylight".

 R. Crumb's Sex Obsessions, a collection of his most personally revealing sexually oriented drawings and comic strips, was released by Taschen Publishing in November 2007.
 In August 2011, following concerns about his safety, Crumb cancelled plans to visit the Graphic 2011 festival in Sydney, Australia, after a tabloid labeled him a "self-confessed sex pervert" in an article headlined "Cult genius or filthy weirdo?"

-In 2012, Crumb appeared in John's Old Time Radio Show, talking about old music, sex, aliens and Bigfoot.
+In 2012, Crumb appeared on John's Old Time Radio Show, talking about old music, sex, aliens and Bigfoot.
 He also played 78-rpm records from his record room in southern France.
 He has appeared on the show and recorded at least fourteen one-hour podcasts.

 Personal life

 Crumb has been married twice.
 He first married Dana Morgan in 1964, who gave birth to their son Jesse in 1968.
 Crumb met cartoonist Aline Kominsky in 1972; their relationship soon turned serious and they began living together (on the same property shared by Dana Crumb).
 In 1978, Crumb divorced Dana and married Aline, with whom Crumb has frequently collaborated.
 In September 1981 Aline gave birth to Crumb's second child, Sophie.
 Robert, Aline, and Sophie moved to a small village near Sauve in southern France in 1991.
 Dana died in 2014.
 Aline died in 2022.

-At age six, Crumb's son was featured as a character in Robert and Aline's Dirty Laundry Comics #1 (Cartoonists Co-Op Press, 1974); he also appeared as an adult in Terry Zwigoff's 1994 documentary film, Crumb.
-On New Year's Eve, December 31, 2017, Crumb's son was seriously injured in a car accident near Phillipsville, California, and died three days later; he was 49 years old.
+At age six, Crumb's son was featured as a character in Robert and Aline's Dirty Laundry Comics No. 1 (Cartoonists Co-Op Press, 1974); he also appeared as an adult in Terry Zwigoff's 1994 documentary film, Crumb.
+On New Year's Eve, December 31, 2017, Crumb's son was seriously injured in a car crash near Phillipsville, California, and died three days later; he was 49 years old.

 Crumb was a member of the Church of the SubGenius.